nikv844/Static-Website-Project/README.md

 - **Nikhil -** - 🖥️ *Services Page*
   - All html and css for services page.
-  - Overlooking the website uniformness and style on all pages.
+  - Overseeing the website uniformness and style on all pages.

 - **Sadia Rumpa** - 📋 *About Us Page*
   - All html and css for aboutus page